Super8Four/NetBox-RHEL-Install/README.md

 ## Usage

+You have two options to install NetBox:

+### Option 1: Manual Installation

 1. Open a terminal and create a new shell script file, e.g., `netbox_install.sh`.
 2. Copy the script from the `netbox_install.sh` file provided in this repository.
 3. Save the file and close the text editor.